cgat-developers/ruffus/doc/examples/bioinformatics/index.rst

       ``*.segment`` files as it takes.
     | The pipelined function itself takes two arguments, for the input and output.

-    We shall see later this simple :ref:`@split <manual.split>` decorator already gives all the benefits of:
+    We shall see later this simple :ref:`@split <new_manual.split>` decorator already gives all the benefits of:

         * Dependency checking
         * Flowchart printing